 2. Morning Brew

 Morning Brew is one of my favorite free investment newsletters to read.
 Each morning’s email covers the latest news from Wall Street to Silicon Valley.
 Written in a witty and conversational tone, it makes reading investment news actually enjoyable.
+They give updates on long-awaited IPOs like Epic Games Stock or Robinhood IPO.

 Best of all, it’s a quick 5-minute read – so readers can get all the most relevant updates, then get on with their day.